The historic King William Heritage District in San Antonio, Texas

-The King William neighbourhood is located on the former farmlands of the Mission San Antonio de Valero (the Alamo).
+San Antonio’s King William District, just south of downtown, is an area of tree-lined streets and heritage houses.
+The neighbourhood is located on the former farmlands of the Mission San Antonio de Valero (the Alamo).
 When the Spanish government secularized the mission in 1793, the fertile lands were distributed to local residents.
 Farming continued until the mid-1800s when the land was subdivided.
 Houses were built beginning in the 1850s.
-The area received its name around 1866 when Ernst and Emma Altgelt built their house on an unnamed street they called “King William” after Wilhelm I of Prussia.
+The fashionable neighbourhood of large, impressive homes received its name around 1866 when Ernst and Emma Altgelt built their house on an unnamed street they called “King William” after Wilhelm I of Prussia.

+The largely German neighbourhood grew and diversified as San Antonio’s population increased over the following decades.
 The neighbourhood became San Antonio’s first designated historic district in 1968.
 In 1972, King William was listed as a U.S. National Register Historic District.
 The district was expanded in 1984 to include an area of more modest late 19th and early 20th century homes.

 Today, the area encompasses the most diverse and intact collection of architecture in San Antonio.
 History and architecture are to be found while strolling through this community filled with mature trees and park-like lots.
 The area is also a cultural arts hub, but in this post I focus on the heritage homes and give you a sample of what is to be found in the area.